Book a Session with Hope Therapy

 Depression is no respecter of age, race or class.

 Most mental health professionals say that brain chemistry can often play a major role in the creating and sustaining of depression.
 However, life experiences affect brain chemistry, and some people become depressed after experiencing a significant life event such as trauma, bereavement or a stressful period in their lives.

 Signs and Symptoms

-How depression presents itself can be different for us all.
+How depression and feeling sad presents itself can be different for us all.
 However, there are some characteristics that can be common for many:

 .
 Frequent crying and overwhelming feelings of sadness.

 · Changes in sleep such as excessive sleeping or the inability to sleep.

 · Unexplained physical ailments such as headaches or muscle pain.